ksator/junos-orchestration-with-vagrant/README.md

 ```
 cd vagrant-with-junos
 ```
-- move to the directory you want to use, and run the command "vagrant up"
+- move to the directory you want to use, and then run the command "vagrant up"

 Example with the directory 3vsrx-v2:
 ```